ephphatha/volunteer-portal/README.md

 ## Running

 The ansible inventories are currently out of date.
+Manually running the application is the only supported method at this time.

+### Manual
 You can run DigiVol manually by using gradle to build:

 ```bash
 ./gradlew assemble